Shuflin80/IMDB_proj/README.md

 The data we want is presented in the static manner, so I BeautifulSoup from bs4 library would be able to handle the job pretty well.

-According to [similarweb](https://www.similarweb.com/website/imdb.com/#overview) resource, in October 2021 IMDB.com received ~500m visits, which converts to approximate 187 visits per second.
-In fact, a single visit to this website makes over 100 requests for various javascripts, pictures, stylesheets and so on...
-While we are going be sending only 1 request per our subject of interest.
-So, we can send ~ 187 * 60(50% for safety) * 0.005(0.5%) = 55 requests per second to stay within 0.5% of average requests.
-Will make it an even 50 to make life easy and round.
-To enforce quick requests and keep track of the connections I'll use `asyncio` library

 ## Imports